ospf2fullstack/Obsidian/Building Information Management/Photogrammetry.md

 Another one of my exterior light.
 If you're just needing a quick object, this method works wonders in bind.
 <iframe src="https://poly.cam/capture/A56E7250-4E15-423B-BE8D-8C08021C15F0" title="polycam capture viewer" style="height:60vmin;width:100%;max-height:720px;max-width:1280px;min-height:280px;min-width:280px" frameborder="0"></iframe>

+Then, you can combine this with modern tools like [[Drone]] and capture much greater quality at scale!

 #photogrammetry